-The seminar will provide students opportunities for in-depth study of specific topics within social psychology, thus offering topics of interest to students in the social and community concentration as well as students from other concentrations.
+The seminar will provide students opportunities for in-depth study of specific topics within social psychology, thus offering topics of interest to students in the social focus as well as students from other foci.
 The topic will vary across semesters.
 Students may repeat the seminar as topics change.